Find insight on VA home loans from experts. Learn what to do if you are denied and the data behind VA loan denials.Read more…

 This age group reverses the trend of cheaper rates, with premiums overall increasing by an average $51, from $2,541 to $2,592.

-The reasons behind this increase isn’t clear.
-It’s a group in which many parents are adding teenagers to their family policies, so possibly insurers are folding in the risk of younger drivers to average rates across the board.
+The reasons behind this increase aren’t clear.
+But it’s a group in which many parents are adding teenagers to their family policies, so possibly insurers are folding in the risk of younger drivers to average rates across the board.

 Women continue to pay more for insurance than their male counterparts: an average $2,650 versus $2,533 annually.
 But Travelers again takes the prize for cheapest policy at $636 a year for men and Allstate is the cheapest for women at $706.